Police focus on van renter in Brooklyn subway shooting probe

 New York City has faced a spate of shootings and high-profile bloodshed in recent months, including on the city’s subways.
 One of the most shocking was in January, when a woman was pushed to her death in front of a train by a stranger.

-Adams, a Democrat a little over 100 days into his term, has made cracking down on crime -- especially in the subways -- an early focus of his administration, pledging to send more police officers into stations and platforms for regular patrols.
-It wasn't immediately clear if any officers were in the station when the shootings occurred.
+Adams, a Democrat a little over 100 days into his term, has made cracking down on crime — especially in the subways — an early focus of his administration, pledging to send more police officers into stations and platforms for regular patrols.
+It wasn’t immediately clear whether any officers were in the station when the shootings occurred.

-"It is going to take the entire nation to speak out and push back against the cult of death that has taken hold in this nation," Adams said by video Tuesday night.
+The mayor, who is isolating following a positive COVID-19 test on Sunday, said in a video statement that the city “will not allow New Yorkers to be terrorized, even by a single individual.”

 Balsamo reported from Washington.
 Associated Press writers Beatrice Dupuy, Karen Matthews, Julie Walker, Deepti Hajela, Michelle L. Price and David Porter in New York contributed to this report, and Michael Kunzelman contributed from College Park, Maryland.